 Our property is a 3.5 hour drive from Bali's airport.
 The day before training starts, and on the morning of the start of training, we will arrange for a few vans from the airport and surrounding area, to pick up trainees and drive them to our property.
 One van costs US $60, and trainees will split the cost of the van among themselves.

 The Retreat Center

 The Sacred Fig Teaching Methodology is unique in it's approach.
 Yes, demonstrating, assisting, and adjusting students is certainly covered.
-But we also weave in personal development, confidence building, & group dynamics.
+But we also weave in confidence building, & group dynamics.
 Finally, we'll cover voice, rhythm, tone, and pace.
 The Sacred Fig Education is specifically geared to direct trainees to discover their authentic voice.

 The Sacred Fig has a non-traditional approach to Yoga Philosophy.
 Expect a healthy dialogue on key concepts from The Yoga Sutras and Bhagavad Gita, but that's just the start.
 As one could dedicate years to yoga philosophy, we hone-in on key traditional philosophical concepts, such as Advaita Vedanta (non-dualism).
 We will also explore present-moment awareness techniques, and mindfulness practice as it relates to a yoga teacher.

 Using accelerated learning techniques, trainees will practice teaching in a variety of settings & scenarios (including small & large groups, and plenty of surprise scenarios).
 We utilize technology, for example, via video feedback, as another layer to the learning process.
 The Sacred Fig Practicum is regarded at the forefront of Yoga education, using a thoroughly considered approach to teaching that greatly expands the potential and speed in which one learns.

 6:30am - 7:15am